mrcgrtz/styleguide/README.md

 <a name="language"></a>
 ### Language

-Always define which language the page is written in.
+You MUST define which language the page is written in.

 ```html
 <html lang="de">